ufosc/Club_Website_2/CONTRIBUTING.md

 4. (Optional) Add a screenshot.
 5. (Optional) Add the github `bug` or `error` label.
 ### Typos
-Dont open issues for typos, just fix them and create a PR.
+Don't open issues for typos, just fix them and create a PR.
 ### Fixing issues and implementing proposals
 Please ask (by replying to the conversation) before trying to fix an issue or implement a feature proposal.
 Don't waste your time: the issue might be outdated, someone else might already be assigned or we might be waiting for more information.
 ## Standard README